CamiloPinzon/monster-killer/README.md

 ## 🎯 Planned Features

 The following feature is available in the UI but not yet fully implemented:
-- **Battle Log**: View the history of all actions taken during the game
+- **Battle Log**: The logging system tracks all game events (attacks, heals, bonus life, game over) and stores them in an array.
+Events are currently logged to the browser console.
+The "SHOW LOG" button exists in the UI but needs to be connected to display the log entries.

 ## 🚀 Getting Started